Course Content and Outcome Guide for AD 270A Effective Summer 2015

 Outcome Assessment Strategies

 The end of the term evaluation process will involve a written evaluation and a conference with the student, the onsite supervisor and the PCC assigned personnel.
-The onsite supervisor will propose a grade of a pass/ no pass based on the students progress toward completion of the objectives as described in the Objectives for Practicum Placement contract.

 Course Content (Themes, Concepts, Issues and Skills)